onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 # onqlave help {your_want_to_know_command}
 ```

-You may select **{your_want_to_know_command}** from this list
+You may select **{your_preffered_command}** from this list

 ```
 Available Commands:
-  apps        applications management
+  application application management
   arx         arx management
   auth        authentication
-  completion  Generate the autocompletion script for the specified shell configs     configs environment variables help        Help about any command keys        api keys management tenants     tenants management users       users management
+  completion  Generate the autocompletion script for the specified shell config      config environment variables help        Help about any command key         api key management tenant      tenant management user        user management

+Flags:
+  -h, --help      help for onqlave
+      --json      JSON Output.
+Set to true if stdout is not a TTY.
+  -v, --version   version for onqlave

+Use "onqlave [command] --help" for more information about a command.
 ```

 ## **Looking for another way of interaction ?**